-- 1. Define a reference end-to-end space information architecture for interoperability and cross-support that encompasses both flight and ground data system operations and provides a common framework for use by standards and systems developers.
-The reference space information architecture includes: - a. standard functional components for information management, - b. definition of standard interfaces for information management, - c. standards in information representation, - d. standards in defining information processes.
+- 1. Define a reference end-to-end space information architecture for interoperability and cross support that encompasses both flight and ground data system operations and provides a common framework for use by standards and systems developers.
+The reference space information architecture includes: - a.
+Standard functional components for information management; - b.
+Definition of standard interfaces for information management;

-- 2. Define and leverage common methods for representing information architectural views; and - 3.
-Address application layer information management issues including application protocols and data handling and ensure that they are dealt with in a clear and consistent way throughout the end-to-end system; and, - 4.
-Work with the SEA System Architecture WG to provide the Information Architecture elements for the Reference Architecture for Space Data Systems (RASDS) and with the MOIMS WGs to develop the specific standard interfaces and protocols.
-Make recommendations to the other Working Groups and BOFs about architectural choices and options.
+- c.
+Standards in information representation; - d.
+Standards in defining information processes. - 2.
+Define and leverage common methods for representing information architectural views; - 3.
+Address application layer information management issues including application protocols and data handling, and ensure that they are dealt with in a clear and consistent way throughout the end-to-end system; - 4.
+Work with the SEA System Architecture Working Group to provide the Information Architecture elements for the Reference Architecture for Space Data Systems (RASDS) and with the MOIMS Working Groups to develop the specific standard interfaces and protocols.
+Make recommendations to the other Working Groups and BOFs regarding architectural choices and options.

 - 1. Define how component and interface information standards within CCSDS fit into the Reference Architecture for Space Data Systems (RASDS); - 2.
-Identify formal representation methods, tools and approaches that will permit design, modeling, and simulation of information architectural designs; - 3.
-Write a CCSDS space information architecture recommendation that includes: - a. a set of functional information infrastructure components; - b. a set of information infrastructure interfaces for information management; - c. a set of information descriptors that are capable of representing data across the mission lifecycle; - d. a set of interfaces for cross support services, application program interfaces, and information management and access protocols.
+Identify formal representation methods, tools, and approaches that will permit design, modeling, and simulation of information architectural designs; - 3.
+Write a CCSDS space information architecture recommended standard that includes: - a.
+A set of functional information infrastructure components; - b.
+A set of information infrastructure interfaces for information management; - c.
+A set of information descriptors that are capable of representing data across the mission life cycle; - d.
+Set of interfaces for cross support services, application program interfaces, and information management and access protocols.

-Date Milestone

-28 May 2003 BoF chartered and active.

-October 2003 BoF meeting.
+Date Milestone 28 May 2003 BOF established October 2003 BoF meeting.
 Update on initial architecture and mapping of CCSDS standards.
-Coordination meeting w/ MOIMS

-November 2003 BoF is chartered as a full WG

-December 2003 Publish an initial version of the reference Information Architecture document that identifies basic elements in the architecture.
-Review with relevant experts & MOIMS.

-February 2004 Publish a revised version of the reference information architecture document.
-March 2004 Working meeting with IAWG and MOIMS April 2004 IAWG meeting.
-Publish the final version of the reference information architecture document, its mapping to CCSDS existing standards efforts, and to a prototype implementation.
-May 2004 Working meeting with IAWG and MOIMS Agree on IA terms of reference and on specific interfaces and protocols to be developed.
-June 2004 Draft of best current practices document on information architectures October 2004 IAWG meeting Publish red book version of Information Architecture Reference document, ensure integration with RASDS and MOIMS development plans.
+Coordination meeting with MOIMS November 2003 BoF is chartered as a full WG December 2003 Publish an initial version of the reference Information Architecture document that identifies basic elements in the architecture.
+Review with relevant experts and MOIMS February 2004 Publish a revised version of the reference information architecture document March 2004 Working meeting with IAWG and MOIMS April 2004 IAWG meeting.
+Publish the final version of the reference information architecture document, its mapping to CCSDS existing standards efforts, and to a prototype implementation May 2004 Working meeting with IAWG and MOIMS Agree on IA terms of reference and on specific interfaces and protocols to be developed June 2004 Draft of best current practices document on information architectures October 2004 IAWG meeting Publish red book version of Information Architecture Reference document, ensure integration with RASDS and MOIMS development plans.
 Final of best current practices document on information architecture February 2005 Publish blue book version of Information Architecture Reference document